Oscar Gonzalez Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- In his last appearance on Wednesday against the Texas Rangers, the righty went seven innings, allowing no earned runs while surrendering five hits.
+- The left-hander last pitched on Thursday against the Texas Rangers, when he threw 3 2/3 innings, allowing six earned runs while giving up eight hits.

-- The 28-year-old has amassed a 2.87 ERA and 6.2 strikeouts per nine innings in 14 games this season, while allowing a batting average of .248 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.